Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 "Boomed" is a relative term when it comes to a rural weekly.
 Paid subscriptions are at about 2,000.
 But during a recent week, more than a third of Malheur County's roughly 30,000 residents read the paper's online edition.
 And advertising dollars, the lifeblood of a small newspaper, are way up.

 "Our overall revenue is more than triple what it was three years ago," says Les Zaitz, the paper's editor and publisher.
 "Circulation is probably double.
-We're profitable and there are not a lot of papers in the United States that can say they're profitable."
+We're profitable, and there are not a lot of papers in the United States that can say they're profitable."

-Zaitz largely is responsible for this.
-Although he'd rather smack you with his humor than admit he's the reason for the turnaround.
+Zaitz is largely responsible for this.
+Although he would rather smack you with his humor than admit he is the reason for the turnaround.

 But really, it's the truth.
-Zaitz, 63, was a long-time, award-winning investigative reporter for The Oregonian, the state's largest newspaper.
-He's a two-time Pultizer Prize finalist.
-But he's always had a passion for small town papers.
+Zaitz, 63, was a longtime, award-winning investigative reporter for The Oregonian, the state's largest newspaper.
+He is a two-time Pulitzer Prize finalist.
+But he has always had a passion for small-town papers.
 Which is why, in 2015, he tabled his retirement plans and bought the Enterprise with family members.
 The paper, at the time, was almost out of business.
 It was filled with gossip and press releases.

 "It wasn't delivering much in the way of real local news," Zaitz says, adding, "[it] had one reporter who primarily focused on high school sports.
 And only in Vale for the most part."

-"It had not had an ad sales person in ten years.
+"It had not had an ad salesperson in 10 years.
 It took only what business came in the front door," he added.
-"There was just no doubt in my mind that if we turned around the news product, and got a sales person in, we could make the thing profitable pretty quick."
+"There was just no doubt in my mind that if we turned around the news product, and got a salesperson in, we could make the thing profitable pretty quick."

 Sure enough, the Enterprise now is a serious, award-winning newspaper.

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.